The Sweep Formula Module¶

 fit($xData, $yData, fitline(["K1=3"]))

-The select operation allows to choose a selection of sweep data from a given list of sweeps and channels.
-It is intended to be used with operations like data, labnotebook, epochs and tp.
+The select operation allows to choose a selection of sweep data from given filter operations.
+It is intended to be used with operations like data, labnotebook, epochs, tp and select itself.

-If the mode is displayed and no traces are displayed then a null wave is returned.
-If sweeps or channels is a null wave then select returns a null wave.
+If the mode for selvis is displayed and no traces are displayed then a null wave is returned.
 If there are no matching sweeps found a null wave is returned.

 select()